 See the Computer Login and MC Domain Account pages for assistance with obtaining an account, password help and more.

 Network Drive Storage - CUMC IT offers network connected storage on drive space that meets CUMC encryption requirements for confidential and sensitive data.

-- CUMC IT Network Drives typically connect automatically upon login to a computer that is on the MC domain.
-To manually connect to a drive or access it from off campus, please see Remote Network Drive Access.
+- CUMC IT Network Drives are typically automatically connected after logging in to to a computer that is on the MC domain.
+To manually connect to a drive or access it from off campus see information on the About Network Drives page.

 Academic and Research Programs